Avaiga/taipy-doc/docs/manuals/gui/extension/dynamic_element/index.md

 !!! warning "Minimal knowledge"
     The following sections contain code samples written in TypeScript that leverage the React library.
-This manual is in no way a beginner's on either technology.
+This manual is in no way a beginner's guide on either technology.

     To create your custom dynamic elements, you need to know about React functional components and hooks and how to create simple components.<br/>